 Dr. Jim Tangeman.
 Photo courtesy of the Tangeman family.

 The current Fir Grove/Vista is moving into a new building on Norris Road and 18th Street and will become the Jim Tangeman Center.
 The late Dr. Tangeman was a respected, longtime VPS administrator and advocate for students with special needs and their families.
-Among his many accomplishments in the district and community, Dr. Tangeman drove the opening of what originally was known as Fir Grove Children’s Center, filling a gap in services for students with disabilities.
+Among his many accomplishments in the district and community, Dr. Tangeman drove the opening of what originally was known as Fir Grove Children’s Center, filling a gap in services for students with special needs.
 He also served as the school’s first principal.
 Tina Henry, a retired VPS special education teacher and community member, suggested the name.
 She noted that Tangeman “tirelessly solicited support for [Fir Grove] students after his retirement.”

 Construction on the new school is nearly complete.
 Staff will move in over the summer, and the new Tangeman Center is projected to open in fall 2021.